BIAS-Cloud/BIAS-Autoscaler/README.md

 ```

 ## Configuration
-If you wish to run BIAS Austoscaler outside of Google Cloud environment, i.e. on your local machine, you
+If you wish to run BIAS Austoscaler outside of Google Cloud environment, i.e., on your local machine, you
 need to set the required credentials locally using the [Google Cloud SDK](https://cloud.google.com/sdk/).